jacobwicks/jacobwicks.github.io/_posts/2020-03-14-line-comments-final.markdown

 # Mobile Comments

-# Designing Desired Behavior on Mobile

-## Designing Desired Behavior on Mobile

-Here's what the new mobile comments look like:
+Here's what the mobile comments look like:

 ![new comments on mobile](/assets//images/2020-02-21/new-comments-on-mobile.png){: .center-image }